Weatheradio Canada: Programming

-Weather information is broadcast in both official languages which is English first then French.
+Weather information was broadcast in both official languages (English, then French).
 Prior to June 2021, broadcasts in Quebec were in the opposite order.
 The language order became uniform after new systems were installed.
-Weather alert broadcasts are inserted within the normal playlist, and are available in both official languages.
+Weather alert broadcasts were inserted within the normal playlist.
 Wind and wave marine forecasts are broadcast on a regular basis on transmitters located near marine zones.
-However, these and other forms of marine forecasts are more conveniently broadcast on the marine frequency, which is not available on most weather radios.
-One requires a special receiver capable of receiving the marine frequency, which varies by province.
-Weather broadcasts also include the UV index for the forecast day, and for the following day during the UV index season.
-The index runs from 1 (low) to 11+ (extreme).
-The air quality health index forecast is broadcast at the end of the broadcast cycle for cities in the station's service area.
+However, these and other forms of marine forecasts were more conveniently heard on the Canadian Coast Guard's continuous marine broadcasts, which (except for British Columbia) are not broadcast on weather-band frequencies.
+Weather broadcasts also included the UV index for the forecast day, and for the following day.
+The Air Quality Health Index forecast was broadcast at the end of the broadcast cycle for cities in the station's service area.

 Alerting

-Whenever a weather or civil emergency alert is issued for any part of a Weatheradio Canada station's coverage area, many radios with an alert feature will sound an alarm or turn on upon detection of a 1,050 Hz attention tone that sounds just before the voice portion of an alert message.
+Whenever a weather or civil emergency alert was issued for any part of a Weatheradio Canada station's coverage area, many radios with an alert feature sounded an alarm or turned on upon detection of a 1,050 Hz attention tone that sounds just before the voice portion of an alert message.
 The specification calls for the Weatheradio Canada transmitter to sound the alert tone for ten seconds and for the receiver to react to it within five seconds.
-This system simply triggers the alarm or turns on the radio of every muted receiver within reception range of that station (in other words, any receiver located anywhere within the transmitter's broadcast area).
+This system simply triggered the alarm or turned on the radio of every muted receiver within reception range of that station (in other words, any receiver located anywhere within the transmitter's broadcast area).
 Generally, receivers with this functionality are either older or basic models.

 Many newer or more sophisticated alerting receivers can detect, decode and react to a digital signal called Specific Area Message Encoding (SAME), which allows users to program their radios to receive alerts only for specific geographical areas of interest and concern, rather than for an entire broadcast area.
-These advanced models may also have colored LED status lights which indicate the level of the alert as an "advisory"/"statement", "watch" or "warning" (either amber or green for advisories and statements, orange or yellow for watches, red for warnings).
+These advanced models may also have colored LED status lights which indicate the level of the alert as an "advisory", "watch" or "warning" (either amber or green for advisories, orange or yellow for watches and red for warnings).

-When an alert is transmitted, the SAME header/data signal is broadcast first (heard as three repeated audio "bursts"), followed by the 1,050 Hz attention tone, then the voice message, then the end-of-message (EOM) data signal (repeated quickly three times).
-This encoding/decoding technology has the advantage of avoiding "false alarms" triggered by the 1,050 Hz tone itself in locations outside the intended warning area.
+When an alert was transmitted, the was broadcast first (heard as three repeated audio "bursts"), followed by the 1,050 Hz attention tone, then the voice message, then the end-of-message (EOM) data signal (repeated quickly three times).
+This encoding/decoding technology had the advantage of avoiding "false alarms" triggered by the 1,050 Hz tone itself in locations outside the intended warning area.